 What was it like to have days comprised of just thought and reading, or trying things that were completely foreign, but you needed to solve a problem?
 Or walking scones to the neighbors, and sitting and talking for hours instead of minutes about things bigger than you?

 Certainly I’m grateful for the very advanced world we live in today, but I think the resurgence of “vintage lifestyle”, goes deeper than it being “the cool” thing”.
 We crave a simpler life built more off of experiences and people, but actually embracing both instead of trying to capture the moment for social media.

 It’s days like today where I find myself feeling most fulfilled.
 I didn’t do much, but at the same time I did everything.
-I cleaned and tidied the cottage, took a hike, made three meals including this Strawberry Pesto Caprese Salad, worked (which yes – did include answering emails), fed the animals, and we talked without distraction.
+I cleaned and tidied, took a hike, made three meals including this Pesto Strawberry Caprese Salad, worked (which yes – did include answering emails), fed the animals, and we talked without distraction.

 I want that, more than every so often.
 But I also know you can’t just want and wish.
 It will cost money, it will involve hard work, and it will take time.
-And it will take him and I, hand in hand, to make the life we want, a reality.
+And it will take him and I, hand in hand, to make the life we want.

 - 5 ounces fresh mozzarella bocconcini, cut into slices

 - 1/2 cup pesto (homemade or store-bought)

 - salt & olive oil

 - Put strawberries and mozzarella in a bowl, sprinkle with 1/4 teaspoon salt.